 Robert Scot & Philadephia Artisans Create Special Steel Engraved Dies

-Dale and I, were able to distinguish 3 different types of 1789-1797 Commemorative GWI & NNT buttons which were produced for America’s inaugural celebration.
+With some collaborative authenticity verification with Dale, I was able to distinguish 3 different types of 1789-1797 Commemorative GWI & NNT buttons which were produced for America’s inaugural celebration.
 The first would be an English Produced Set.
 The second is what we view to be American Made Apprentice Practice Renditions.
 The 3rd is an unpublicized Special Masonic Celebratory Set which was specifically intended to give tribute to the men who worked as soldiers in a constructive Masonic Network to establish Independence.
 These were the un-uniformed soldiers which were used as pawns by George Washington, the Founders, and the Council of Enlightened Visionaries.

-The first set was produced in England as a Propaganda Celebratory Commemorative button for the American market place.
+The first set was produced in England or Scotland at Canongate Lodge as a Propaganda Celebratory Commemorative button for the American market place.
 The original steel dies were engraved here in America by Robert Scot, and his master Scottish Artisans that were umbrella’d under his name in various guilds.
 With the need of maintaining America’s Sovereignty in the future, it was decided by Robert Scot not to just send the English manufacturers the various GWI & NNT artist renditions.
 This purposeful act would guarantee the heraldry and religious authority “Allusions” within the designs were executed as intended on the buttons.
 These engraved dies with the purposefully placed Scottish-Allusion was then shipped across the Atlantic with payment, and then produced in England by Scottish Manufacturing ties in both the raw material and manufacturing operations.
 We also believe by not back marking the buttons, America would have a un fettered birth and fresh start in a New Era of Enlightened Government.

-Robert & Dale’s Note: In this era, the elite families who controlled commerce in the 13 States didn’t own raw material processing mines, or complex metallurgy manufacturing for production of complex alloys.
+Robert’s Note: In this era, the elite families who controlled commerce in the 13 States didn’t own raw material processing mines, or complex metallurgy manufacturing for production of complex alloys.
 The American Colonists themselves were very limited in their manufacturing abilities, and all metal workings were mostly crude.
 Commoners who were Blacksmiths and Coppersmiths produced basic functional items for the needs of the colonists.
 This forgotten aspect is something button researchers should keep in mind while doing while formulating hypothesis.
 This raw material mining and manufacturing dynamic would not happen for many years to come in America.

 Speculation: The transatlantic shipping time would also explain why GWI 1-A was engraved with the original planned inaugural date.
 They could not simply correspond to the British producers, and ask for an English Artisans to design a new die to be cut.
 Also, having a New Die designed and cut would never meet existing production timetables already in the works.
 The original die for GWI 1-A were done and sent.
 One thing is for certain, with the long established British partnerships within the colonies clothiers, when these celebratory buttons hit the eastern seaboard’s wharfs it went directly into the garment industries for immediate dispersement to substratum America as a Sovereign nation here and abroad.
 Jan 14, 2018.
 11:02pm